tyedem/NFT-AuctionHouse/README.md

 ## Optimization and Debugging Opportunities

 1. **Polygon (MATIC) Mumbai Testnet** - In Remix, there are no issues deploying to Polygon's Mumbai testnet.
 However, when running dapp via streamlit, we are unable to successfully load address accounts.
 Thus, more time would be needed to resolve the dapps operability with Polygon.
 In order to circumvent the issue with the project as is, loading Ethereum's Ganache testnet is a sufficient solution.
 Please note, obtaining a MATIC/USD price feed via the `getLatestPrice` call function is only possible when connected to Polygon's Mumbai testnet.
-Otherwise, this function is operable when connected to Ganache.
+Otherwise, this function is not operable when connected to Ganache.
 2. **Interoperability of streamlit dapps** - The current state of the project has 2 separate dapps.
 One for registering NFTs only possible via the auction owner and then another one to place bids on NFTs that are registered.
 However, A programmatic mechanism has not been sufficiently worked out to connect operability of boths dapps seamlessly.
 Alternatively, considerations may be made to consolidate the dapps into a single frontend platform.
 3. **Smart Contract Bug** - `End` Function in `auction.sol` contract does not execute when the auction time has run out and thus leaving the auction open without a means to complete the transfer of NFT ownership and the withdrawal of bid funds to their respective accounts.
 4. **Streamlit Bugs** - `Bid` function does not execute correctly for `app3.py`, i.e. our auction dapp. `End` function bug still applies.